aletheon/eleutherios-website/README.md

 ![4c](./src/assets/4b.png)

-Unfortunately this way of serving customer requests doesn't scale or the request can only go in one direction.
+Unfortunately this way of serving a customers request doesn't scale or the request can only go in one direction.

 ![5c](./src/assets/5b.png)